rhallk01/IMG_420_Final_Project/README.md

 ## Module Functionality

-_The game is a 2D platformer with falling hazards that the player must avoid, and as a result the GD Extension has the following features:<br><br>_
-**Dynamic Bounce System**: A custom physics body that overrides the default collision response so that objects bounce realistically.
-The bounce strength will be calculated dynamically based on impact velocity, object size, and surface material.
-It will also include gradual energy loss so that the object eventually comes to rest.<br><br>
+**DynamicBounceBody2D**: a custom node that extends RigidBody2D, creating an object that bounces dynamically when it collides with the ‘ground.’
+This node has custom properties that are visible in the editor, including size, energy, energy loss, base strength, and fade on stop.
+<br><br>
-**Surface Material**: A new resource or node type that stores and applies surface material properties (such as “soft,” “medium,” “hard”), allowing the bounce behavior to vary depending on what the object lands on.<br><br>
+**Surface Material**: A new resource that stores and applies surface material properties for hardness to allow for custom bounce behavior on it.
+This resource is built in as a property of
+<br><br>
 **Impact Events**: A class that emits custom signals when a collision occurs or when the object dissipates after losing all of its bounce energy.
-It will trigger particles and sounds.<br><br>
+It will trigger particles and sounds.
+If bool fade_on_stop is true, the object in question will be removed from the game once the dissipation particles and sound are completed.
+<br><br>
-**Hazard Object**: A falling hazard object that has gravity applied, is integrated with bounce and impact events, and sends out a kill signal when touched by the player.<br><br>
+**HazardObject**: A custom node that extends a RigidBody2D, this object has gravity applied, is integrated with bounce and impact events, and sends out a kill signal when the player touches it.

 ---